moldis-group/home/teaching.md

 #### _What are some good text books to consult for QM-1?:_

 For the 2022 course, please follow Sakurai's book along with the additional notes provided above.
-In the next years, we may offer the QM-1 course based on combination of these texts.
+In the next years, we may offer the QM-1 course based on combination of the following texts.
 Feel free to check them out.

 1. _Modern Quantum Mechanics_, J. J. Sakurai, J. J. Napolitano, Cambridge University Press (Edition-3, 2021).
 2. _Principle of Quantum Mechanics_, R. Shankar, Springer (Edition-2, Sixth Indian Reprint 2015).